sf-wdi-24/modules/week-11-front-end-frameworks-and-mobile/day-01/drill/readme.md

 # returns 6 (buying for $5 and selling for $11)
 ```

-**We'll review the optimum solution and how to get to it after you attempt to solve it.**
+**We will review the optimum solution and how to get to it after you attempt to solve it.**

 #### Resources: